Samsung/tizen-docs/docs/application/dotnet/guides/applications/uiapplication/widget-app.md

 <a name="life-cycle"></a>
 ## Widget instance states and events

-The following figure illustrates the widget instance states during the instance life-cycle:
+The following figure illustrates the widget instance states during the instance life cycle:

 - When the application is in the Ready state, the instance does not exist.
 - When the instance is created, it is in the Created state.